building strength, endurance, stamina and flexibility building strength, endurance, stamina and flexibility

 Q: I suffer from low back pain, can I do Classical Pilates?

 A: We recommend that before commencing any exercise programme you first speak to your Doctor.
-We will ask you to complete a medical questionnaire before you join and we may Liase with your Doctor with your written permission.
+We will ask you to complete a medical questionnaire before you join and we may Liaise with your Doctor with your written permission.
 Classical Pilates is physically strenuous but we tailor the workout to the individual and we recommend one to one work before joining a group.
 While Pilates assists rehabilitation it is not a substitute for Physiotherapy and you should only commence training once your Medical Professional confirms that you are fit to do so.

 Q: Do I need to bring a mat?